Zekaric/Zekaric/README.md

 LEGO!
 Yeah, I am AFOL (Adult Fan Of Lego.)
 My wife wants me to keep it under control though...
 I may have a problem.

 I like drawing, mainly pen and ink.
 It is easy to do because you can do that anywhere and it does not matter so much if you are colour blind, which
 I am a bit.
-I used to like to paint with physical media but that's messing and requires space.
-Digital now a days.
+I used to like to paint with physical media but that's messy and requires space.
+I am trying to paint digitally now a days.

 Programming of course.
 Games and desktop apps.
 I have not really jumped into the mobile or web development much.
 Both of those areas have not settled down yet and I find them frustrating as it feels like the developers in both mobile and web have ADHD or something as they keep jumping from idea to idea while nothing really remains constant or stable.
+I also feel like they have never learnt the best practices from those who have done desktop apps for most of their life.
+There are a lot of issues I feel with both web and mobile apps that I should not get into here because that would make this readme way too long.

 # How to reach me?